 Over 10 years ago, I was very interested in cryptography, computer security, and software engineering.
 Around that time I learned about blockchain and bitcoin.
 I viewed bitcoin as a useful innovation that could facilitate quick and cheap cross-border payments.
 Over the next few years, I followed developments but was mostly occupied with software engineering research in grad school, and then working in the industry.
 Fast forward to 2017 and I joined Quantstamp.
 Along with some of my colleagues from grad school, we set out on a mission to improve the state of blockchain security amid the high-profile hacks.

-In addition to your work on the protocol, you’ve done a lot of in-depth smart contract audits - has your perspective on anything changed over time?
+In addition to your work on the decentralized protocol, you’ve done a lot of in-depth smart contract audits - has your perspective on anything changed over time?

 Yes, on a few things.

 First, we started doing white-glove audits to learn about real-world contracts.
-Our goal was to gather knowledge that would help us build a better protocol for automated security scans of smart contracts.
+Our goal was to gather knowledge that would help us build a better decentralized protocol for automated security scans of smart contracts.
 We learned that although the underlying automated tools are useful, they are not silver bullets.
 Human expertise is still required to analyze the produced reports and to filter out false positives.
 To address some of these usability concerns, we developed human-readable reports that are now part of the protocol.

 Furthermore, throughout the years, we have seen both high and low-quality smart contract code.
 Before the white-glove audits, I never would have expected to see projects that rush to deploy smart contracts without performing any testing upfront.
 These smart contracts are supposed to handle digital assets.
 It made me much more skeptical of the code we receive to audit.
 As a consequence, we released smart contract security guidelines for developers.
 We also try to help projects prepare for the audit long before the planned smart contract deployment.